-- Player has record of the same or a similar Offence in the past - should result in a higher penalty than would otherwise be the case. - Player has a disciplinary record for dissimilar Offences not necessarily taken into account unless the Player's record is such that it shows a

-Players who regularly commit acts of foul play - should receive ever increasing suspensions which may lead to a period suspension ie a Player with a serious record may receive a substantially longer suspension than a Player with no record for an Offence of the same nature.
+- Player has record of the same or a similar Offence in the past - should result in a higher penalty than would otherwise be the case. - Player has a disciplinary record for dissimilar Offences - not necessarily taken into account unless the Player's record is such that it shows a general disregard for the safety and welfare of other Players. - Players who regularly commit acts of foul play should receive ever increasing suspensions which may lead to a period suspension ie a Player with a serious record may receive a substantially longer suspension than a Player with no record for an Offence of the same nature.